 Correspondence began as an experiment during the Great War with the closure of several Subsidised and Provisional Schools (see Glossary below).
 Early in 1916 chief Inspector SH Smith received a letter from a mother in the north-west complaining that her son’s education had been interrupted by the closure of Bingagee School.
 Responding, Smith undertook to teach the boy himself by post.
 Other pleas from the district followed.
 In October Smith found it necessary with six pupils to arrange a teacher, Will Carter, to undertake the burden.

 The Director-General Peter Board, after sighting a press clipping describing an experiment in correspondence teaching, directed his Department to follow suit.
 By 1917 in New South Wales twenty-seven isolated children from eleven families had enrolled in writing, composition, spelling and arithmetic in the School conducted by Carter.
 Handwritten lessons were sent.
 The experiment struggled on for the remainder of the war, but under the watchful eye of Smith as the numbers grew.
-By July 1918 it was decided to establish a second correspondence school under Walter Finigan, a recently-returned limbless war veteran.
+By July 1918 it was decided to establish a second correspondence school under Walter Finigan, a recently-returned war veteran who was paralysed in one leg.
 Before joining the Australian Imperial Force, Finigan had been headmaster of Wilcannia Public School with a sound knowledge of the needs of the country child.
 He was a co-founder of the Gould League of Bird Lovers in 1910.
 Carter continued to operate the No 1 Correspondence School.
 They worked together in a small room in Head Office.
 (The first female appointed was Miss A. Adams.)
 No 2 School was shifted to a classroom at the Plunkett Street Public School in 1921.
 No 1 School was transferred there, but continued to operate separately.
 Their work expanded as more Subsidised Schools were closed.
 At 1918’s end, 108 pupils were enrolled.
 A third school was opened.
 During the eight years following 1916, four separate correspondence schools were established, housed in existing schools.

 By late 1920, 586 pupils were enrolled.
 By the end of 1923, the number was 1,975.
 In early 1924 correspondence lessons were sent to 2,355 children living more than three miles from a school.
 Many children were more than 50 or 100 miles from the closest school.
 The whole was a significant educational enterprise, but lacked the inevitable central organising structure.